 We spent four lovely days in Athens at a five-star hotel beneath the Acropolis.
 We walked through the Plaka at night, visited museums, ate good food and enjoyed a fantastic concert.

 Here are some of the treasures of Istanbul:

 This enormous underground chamber stored water for the whole city.
 The Cistern has 336 columns, two of which are the shape of the mythical Medusa.

 THE GRAND BAZAAR

 The Bazaar is the primary shopping location where you can hunt for moderately priced souvenirs or clothes.
 There are more than 400 shops in the Bazaar!

 THE HAGIA SOPHIA

-The Hagia Sophia is one of the most astounding buildings of Istanbul, which is used to serve as an Orthodox basilica, a mosque, and a museum.
-The Hagia Sophia is a must see.
+The Hagia Sophia is one of the most astounding buildings in Istanbul, which is used to serve as an Orthodox basilica, a mosque, and a museum.
+The Hagia Sophia is a must-see.

-The Hippodrome was the main square of the ancient Constantinople where the people organized chariot races.
+The Hippodrome was the main square of ancient Constantinople where the people organized chariot races.